philosopherdog/W7D1-LHL-Lecture-UNUserNotifications/README.md

 ## Push Service Certificate
 1. Log in to [https://developer.apple.com/](https://developer.apple.com/) and verify that your app has push notifications enabled (it will be amber).
 1. Edit the permissions and click the *Create Certificate...* button for the *Development* type.
 Follow the instructions.
+1. Add this downloaded certificate to the Mac keychain login.
+1. Restart Pusher.
+Find the entry in Pusher and add the token.
+Test!

 ## Create Certificate
  ![inline 100%](Images/create_cert.png)